 A student would be involved in a legal process or proceedings for a violation of the law in which a citation is issued or arrest made.
 The legal process exists separately from a University administrative process.
-When individuals become students at the University of Arizona, they agree to follow the Code of Student Conduct, and students in the residence halls also agree to follow the Policies & Procedures for Hall Living set forth by Housing & Residential Life.
+When individuals become students at the University of Arizona, they agree to follow the Code of Student Conduct, and students in the residence halls also agree to follow the Policies & Procedures for On Campus Living set forth by Housing & Residential Life.

 The Associated Students of the University of Arizona (ASUA) provides free legal services to all students at the UA.
 You will be able to speak with an attorney, who can advise you on most legal problems or questions you may have.
 To schedule an appointment, call (520) 621-2782.
 You can also find a great deal of legal information on the ASUA website.

 You can report an incident directly to a Housing & Residential Life staff member (Community Director, Resident Assistant, desk staff) or you can report an incident online through the Dean of Students Office.
 Most Housing & Residential Life-related incidents will be referred back to Housing & Residential Life staff for review and action.
 All reported incidents that occur outside of the residence hall will be reviewed by the Dean of Students Office staff.
 You may also file a police report with UAPD.
 The non-emergency contact number is (520) 621-UAPD (8273).
 For emergencies, please call 911.

 No, unfortunately you cannot report an incident anonymously.
 The source of all incident reports will need to be verified.
 There is also the possibility that staff investigating the report will need additional information from the reporting party.